telk5093/blog.telk.kr/README.md

 # TELKblog
-A simple small PHP blog using Markdown
+A simple Laravel PHP blog using Markdown

 # How to use
 Fork this repository and run ``composer install`` to install dependencies.